kubeskills/pulumi-kubeadm-linode/README.md

 # Create Kubeadm Cluster on Linode with Pulumi

-This Pulumi program provisions two Linode instances (or a configurable count) inside a Linode VPC and bootstraps each node with `kubectl`, `kubeadm`, and `kubelet` by running a remote configuration script over SSH.
-The instances are ready to be joined into a kubeadm-managed Kubernetes cluster once provisioning completes.
+This Pulumi program provisions two Linode instances (or a configurable count) inside a Linode VPC.
+After the infrastructure is created, run the included Ansible playbook to install and hold `kubectl`, `kubeadm`, and `kubelet`, leaving each node ready for a kubeadm-managed Kubernetes cluster.

 ## Prerequisites
 - Pulumi CLI configured with Linode access token (`linode:token` config).
 - Node.js 18+ and npm.
-- An SSH key pair whose public key you can authorize on each instance.
+- An SSH key pair whose public key you can authorize on each instance (for connecting via Ansible).
-  Make sure to set `sshPublicKey` and either `sshPrivateKey`, `sshPrivateKeyBase64`, or `sshPrivateKeyPath` with the matching key material.
-If the private key is encrypted, set `sshPrivateKeyPassphrase` as well.
+- Ansible 2.14+ (or later) for post-provision configuration.

 ## Setup
 ```bash